jrladd/CIS241/_pages/policies.md

 ### W&J Library

 I highly recommend that you make use of the W&J Library resources while navigating your work this semester.
 That includes not only primary literature, access to databases, and book references, but also the friendly members of the library staff.
 They are excellent resources for finding information efficiently, or learning what you can access through W&J subscriptions that might not be freely available on the internet.
-The W&J Library homepage is <https://libguides.washjeff.edu/home>.
+The W&J Library page for CIS is <https://libguides.washjeff.edu/cis>.

 ### Writing Center